delapuente/strongforce-legacy/README.md

 ## Example

-The [Hexagonal Conway's Game of Life](http://lodr.github.io/strongforce#gameoflife) in the header of the project's page is a real example of strongforce in action.
+The [Hexagonal Conway's Game of Life](https://rawgit.com/lodr/strongforce/master/demo/index.html) is a real example of strongforce in action.

 ## Installation